The software application that enables the design and generation of an App that can be used across all major mobile and desktop platforms.

 Repositories are the backend databases that are to be mapped onto the Entities.
 They are defined by their ID, technology (e.g. SQL or MultiValue), Platform (specific flavour of SQL/MultiValue), the connection method and any specific connection string.

 The licensing terms of Evoke require that App Designers create a table/file within your database called "EVLU".
-Additional information regarding the EVLU file is available in Important Startup Information.
+Additional information regarding the EVLU file is available within the Evoke Product help site accessed from the Evoke product.